Top Residential Lots Buyers in Ohio

 Can I sell land in Ohio if I have back taxes or title issues?

-Yes, you can sell land with back taxes or title clouds in Ohio, provided these debts are settled at the closing table from the sale proceeds.
-However, you must be aware of the state’s Tax Deed nuances.
-Ohio is a tax lien state where the county treasurer can sell a "tax certificate" if taxes are delinquent for one year.
-Once a certificate is sold, the property owner typically has a one-year redemption period to pay the debt plus interest (which can be as high as 18%) before foreclosure starts.
+Yes, you can sell land with back taxes or title clouds in Ohio, provided outstanding balances are resolved at closing from the sale proceeds.
+Ohio operates as a tax lien state, where the county treasurer may sell a tax certificate if taxes are delinquent for one year.
+Once sold, the property owner typically has a one-year redemption period to pay the debt plus interest, which can reach up to 18%, before foreclosure proceedings begin.
+Many land buyers will evaluate tax status early in due diligence and may adjust purchase terms accordingly.

-For inherited land, Ohio offers a "Power of Sale" provision under Revised Code 2113.39.
-If a will specifically grants the executor the power to sell real estate, they can often proceed without a specific probate court order, significantly speeding up the sale.
-If the will is silent, the executor may need to file a land sale petition, which requires consent from at least 50% of the beneficiaries.
+For inherited land, Ohio’s “Power of Sale” provision under Revised Code 2113.39 allows an executor to sell real estate without a specific probate court order if the will grants that authority.
+If the will is silent, the executor may need to file a land sale petition requiring consent from at least 50% of the beneficiaries, which can extend timelines.

 What is the most in-demand type of land in Ohio right now?